clannable/pdf-image-bundler/README.md

 - PNG
 - JPEG

 LaTeX does not support WebP or JFIF files.
-In order to include them in your PDF:
+They must first be converted to either PNG or JPEG.

-- For WebP files, use the [WebP converter tools](https://developers.google.com/speed/webp) to convert to PNG (changing the file extension is not enough)
+For WebP files, use Google's [WebP converter tools](https://developers.google.com/speed/webp) to convert to PNG.
+Changing the file extension is not enough.
+**Note: This may lead to issues with image quality or wrong colors in the rendered PDF, especially if the "Force remove first page" option is enabled.**

-- For JFIF files, simply change the extension to .jpeg or .jpg
+For JFIF files, simply change the extension to .jpeg or .jpg